The Best Restaurants In The Mission guide image

 No two meals are ever the same at Mijoté, a French restaurant that changes their four-course, prix fixe menu daily—and that’s exactly what makes it so exciting.
 Expect to see simple, bright dishes like maitake mushrooms that've been slow-roasted and drenched in harissa butter, a tower of scallops stacked high with cucumbers and nectarines, and crispy-skinned chicken with elderberry jus that’s poured tableside.
 Enjoying it all on floral plates with a glass of natural wine in hand is an ideal way to spend date nights, birthdays with a few close friends, and solo dinners celebrating you finally working up the courage to ask your landlord for a new fridge.

 San Ho Won’s galbi is capable of inducing epiphanies.
 It’s glistening, charred around the edges, and every bite of the melty meat comes with the realization that you’ll probably never eat short ribs this good again.
 But there's more to this upscale Korean restaurant than galbi.
-A soy, sake, and garlic marinade gives the golden-brown rotisserie chicken a perfectly savory and slightly sweet flavor.
-And the crispy scallion pancakes, honey butter-topped grilled corn, and light and fluffy egg soufflé that slowly deflates when you dive in with a spoon will make you dance in your seat.
+The scallion pancakes are crisp, grilled corn is dressed up with a squiggle of honey butter, and light and fluffy egg soufflé slowly deflates when you dive in with a spoon will make you dance in your seat.
 The dark, minimalist restaurant is one to keep top of mind for birthdays, special group dinners, and date nights.
 Or really, any time you want to put on a nice sweater and feast on the best Korean BBQ in the city.

 We beeline to this Oaxacan restaurant as often as Harry Styles reaches for a feather boa.
 The bright pink and teal walls will make you feel spontaneously transported to a beachside town where everyone exclusively wears jean shorts.
 The feeling will intensify once you get a glass of their sangria, richly spiced mole, and tamales with a flavorful chicken filling.
 Donaji’s thick housemade tortillas will also do wonders for your mood—always get a few on the side.
 After you leave, you’ll probably want to turn right around and go back inside.
 Alternatively, just keep this spot in mind for small group dinners, casual date nights, and lunches on Wednesdays.